 Street interpretation of Korean heritage

-Fashion brand IISE creates bags and clothing inspired by Korean elements -- Buddhist monks, traditional hanok houses and hanbok clothing -- but maintain a contemporary edge.
+Fashion brand IISE creates bags and clothing inspired by Korean elements -- Buddhist monks, traditional hanok houses and hanbok clothing -- but which maintain a contemporary edge.

 The creators are two brothers -- Terrence and Kevin Kim, second-generation Korean-Americans.
 Only when they came to Korea as adults did they fully realize how exotic the country was to them.